michel-khalifa/querychallenge/README.md

 # **Query Challenge**
 This API provides auto-complete suggestions for a list of cities.
 The search string is passed as in path string parameter.
-The endpoint returns a JSON response with an array suggested matches.
+The endpoint returns a JSON response with an array of suggested matches.

 ## **Features**
 * This REST service using the Connexion Python library